 The teaching of phonics is an integral part of the curriculum at Cannon Park because it enables children to decode for reading and understanding as well as encode for writing.
+Each year, children in Year 1 participate in the statutory Phonics Screen Check (PSC).
+In 2022, 87% of our children passed the PSC.

 Bug Club Phonics – Structured Synthetic Phonics Program